 The External Interrupts are triggered by the INT7:0 pins.
 Observe that, if enabled, the interrupts will trigger even if the INT7:0 pins are configured as outputs.
 This feature provides a way of generating a software interrupt.
-The External Interrupts can be triggered by a falling or rising edge or a low level.
+The external interrupts can be triggered by a falling or rising edge or a low level.
 This is set up as indicated in the specification for the External Interrupt Control Registers - EICRA (INT3:0) and EICRB (INT7:4).
-When the external interrupt is enabled and is configured as level triggered, the interrupt will trigger as long as the pin is held low.
-Note that recognition of falling or rising edge interrupts on INT7:4 requires the presence of an I/O clock, described in "Clock Systems and their Distribution" on page 35.
+When the External Interrupt is enabled and is configured as level triggered, the interrupt will trigger as long as the pin is held low.
+Note that recognition of falling or rising edge interrupts on INT7:4 requires the presence of an I/O clock, described in "Clock Systems and their Distribution" on page 37.
 Low level interrupts and the edge interrupt on INT3:0 are detected asynchronously.
 This implies that these interrupts can be used for waking the part also from sleep modes other than Idle mode.
 The I/O clock is halted in all sleep modes except Idle mode.

 Note that if a level triggered interrupt is used for wake-up from Power-down mode, the changed level must be held for some time to wake up the MCU.
 This makes the MCU less sensitive to noise.
 The changed level is sampled twice by the Watchdog Oscillator clock.
-The period of the Watchdog Oscillator is 1μs (nominal) at 5.0V and 25°C. The frequency of the Watchdog Oscillator is voltage dependent as shown in the "Electrical Characteristics" on page 318.
+The period of the Watchdog Oscillator is 1 μs (nominal) at 5.0V and 25°C. The frequency of the Watchdog Oscillator is voltage dependent as shown in the "Electrical Characteristics - TA = -40°C to 85°C" on page 325.
 The MCU will wake up if the input has the required level during this sampling or if it is held until the end of the start-up time.
-The start-up time is defined by the SUT fuses as described in "Clock Systems and their Distribution" on page 35.
+The start-up time is defined by the SUT Fuses as described in "Clock Systems and their Distribution" on page 37.
 If the level is sampled twice by the Watchdog Oscillator clock but disappears before the end of the start-up time, the MCU will still wake up, but no interrupt will be generated.
 The required level must be held long enough for the MCU to complete the wake up to trigger the level interrupt.

-External Interrupt Control Register A - EICRA
+EICRA - External Interrupt Control Register A

-This Register can not be reached in Atmel® AVR®ATmega103 compatibility mode, but the initial value defines INT3:0 as low level interrupts, as in ATmega103.
+This Register can not be reached in ATmega103 compatibility mode, but the Initial Value defines INT3:0 as low level interrupts, as in ATmega103.

-Bits 7..0 - ISC31, ISC30 - ISC00, ISC00: External Interrupt 3 - 0 Sense Control Bits
+• Bits 7..0 - ISC31, ISC30 - ISC00, ISC00: External Interrupt 3 - 0 Sense Control Bits